gitlabhq/gitlabhq/doc/user/admin_area/settings/external_authorization.md

 }
 ```

-The `user_ldap_dn` is optional, it is only sent when the user is logged in
+The `user_ldap_dn` is optional and is only sent when the user is logged in
 through LDAP.

-### The response

-#### Access allowed

 When the external authorization service responds with a status code 200, the
-user is granted access and the result is cached for 6 hours.

-#### Denying access

-When the external service responds with a status code 401, the user is denied
+user is granted access.
+When the external service responds with a status code
-access and the request is cached for 6 hours.
+401, the user is denied access.
+In any case, the request is cached for 6 hours.

-Optionally a reason can be specified in the JSON body:
+When denying access, a `reason` can be optionally specified in the JSON body:

 ```json
 {